 Varsity and JV Players

-The program will be in two age groups by Birth Year:
+The program will be in three age groups by Birth Year:

 Winterland does reserve the right to move skaters to a different session if skill levels do not meet the present session's level.
 We want kids of equal skill level to skate against each other.